pwyliu/authd-trigger/README.md

 ## Installation
 It's just a [Flask](http://flask.pocoo.org/) application.
 Clone the repo, install the requirements, and proxy behind nginx or apache.
-This needs to run on the same server as OSSEC so python can access the authd binary.
+This app needs to run on the same server as OSSEC so python can access the authd binary.

-Use a virtualenv if you don't want to mess up your system Python.
+Use a virtualenv if you don't want to mess up your system python.

 ```bash
 git clone git@github.com:pwyliu/authd-trigger.git